 1. Will the policy cover you?

-The best company is the one that will cover you, REGARDLESS of your health history.
+The best company is one that will cover you, REGARDLESS of your health history.
 Finding a policy to cover you is the most challenging aspect to accomplish beyond the age issue.

 2. Is the policy affordable?

 Many organ transplant patients are temporarily (even permanently) disabled and on a fixed income.
-If you don’t have significant savings, affordability is HUGE concern.
+If you don’t have significant savings, affordability is a HUGE concern.

 3. Does your policy meet your life insurance goals?